codemonkeymichael/ZombieBaby/README.md

 **Siting Up**
 "Why did you wake me I need my beauty sleep"
-"I'm hungry… For human flesh"
+"I'm hungryâ€¦ For human flesh"
 "What are you looking at, is there something in my teeth?"
 "This place is so boring"
 "Who gave you that face, I look more like my father"